-Patented, adjustable mounting brackets eliminate the space constraints, and also allow the shocks to be mounted vertically, where they have the leverage to limit up-and-down motion on both compression and rebound.
+Patented, adjustable mounting brackets eliminate the space constraints.
+They also allow the shocks to be mounted vertically, where they have the leverage to limit up-and-down motion on both compression and rebound.

 ...are angled to provide sway control.

-Because the shocks are angled 15 degrees to the outside, the trailers weight stays centered over the tires, which helps control sway by limiting lateral suspension travel and side-to-side rocking.
+Because the shocks are angled 15 degrees to the outside, the trailers weight stays centered over the tires.
+This helps control sway by limiting lateral suspension travel and side-to-side rocking.

-For tandem axle trailers or fifth wheels.
-To determine your fit, simply determine the diameter of your axle and locate the weight rating, which is found on a sticker on the axle.
+For tandem axle trailers or fifth wheels, determine your fit by measuring the diameter of your axle and locate the weight rating.
+Weight rating is found on a sticker on the axle.